 Don’t just have development staff do this.
 Ask everyone — staff and board and other volunteers — to share the love!
 Here’s an example from San Jose State University (they missed one trick – the donate button – but you can see how easy it would be to add).

 12. Make Sure Your Ask is Donor-Centered

 Don’t say “it’s annual giving time again, so please make a gift.”
-This is SUPER important!
+How you frame your ask is SUPER important!
 Make the ask about your donor, not about you or your organization.
 Don’t say “give to our GivingTuesday campaign.”
 Don’t say “help us meet our fundraising goal.”
 These asks are all about you and your process.

 Donors don’t care about how you do things and what you think is important.
 They don’t care about your monetary goals.
 They don’t care about your deadlines.